thesourabh/thesourabh/README.md

 ### Hi there 👋

-I am a full stack software engineer with 3+ years of work experience currently working at Bloomberg in New York City 🗽.
+I am a full stack software engineer with 4+ years of work experience currently working at Facebook/Meta in New York City 🗽.

-I have a Masters degree in Computer Science from Virginia Tech, and also additional experience as a graduate teaching and research assistant.
+I have a Masters degree in Computer Science from Virginia Tech, and previously also worked at Bloomberg.

 Here are some of the personal projects I've worked on over the years.